Miisan-png/Miii-Mython/README.md

 ### Installation

 1. Clone the repository or download the source code.
+2.Clone Mii-Language Folder
-2. Ensure Python is installed on your system.
+3. Ensure Python is installed on your system.

 ### Usage